samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

+* Debug resume at FF/617a - should get to FF/61a1 if everything is OK?
 * IWM 3.5" read write support
   * Debug what error if any happens within ff/3c19 (seems to set the error bit checked in the instruction after the subroutine)